Log in

 According to the National Weather Service, WBGT is a better metric if you work or exercise in direct sunlight.

 To effectively manage heat exposure, it’s crucial to grasp the components and methods behind calculating WBGT.
-This understanding is essential whether you use a dedicated WBGT calculator, convert from dry bulb to wet bulb temperature, or perform the calculations by hand.
+This understanding is essential whether you use a dedicated WBGT calculator, convert from dry bulb to wet bulb temperature, or perform the WBGT calculations by hand.

 To calculate the Wet Bulb Globe Temperature (WBGT) in fahrenheit, the following formula is used: